Thomas G. Jones: Federal judicial service

 Jones received a recess appointment from President Theodore Roosevelt on October 7, 1901, to a joint seat on the United States District Court for the Middle District of Alabama and the United States District Court for the Northern District of Alabama vacated by Judge John Bruce.
 President Roosevelt nominated him to the same position on December 5, 1901.
 He was confirmed by the United States Senate on December 17, 1901, and received his commission the same day.
-His service terminated on April 28, 1914, because he died in Montgomery.
+His service terminated on April 28, 1914 upon his death in Montgomery.

 Jones was considered a moderate during his time on the bench.
 He opposed labor unions but supported the 14th Amendment and was a friend of black leader Booker T. Washington, to whom Jones owed his appointment as a federal judge.
-Roosevelt, also a friend of Washington, asked him to name a Southern Democrat he thought would qualify as a federal judge.
+Roosevelt, also a friend of Washington, asked him to name a Southern Democrat whom he thought would qualify as a federal judge.
 Washington endorsed Jones for that position.

 During his tenure, Judge Jones heard civil rights cases, took stands against lynching and refused to allow the state's convict lease system to become de facto slavery.
 Those stands became unpopular in the white community for holding that federal law permitted the protection of black people.

 Death and legacy

 His health deteriorated during the seven years while he oversaw a case in which railroads contested new rates set by the Alabama legislature.
 It was twice addressed by the Fifth Circuit Court of Appeals and had certiorari denied by the United States Supreme Court.
 In the winter of 1912–13, Jones contracted pneumonia and recovered in Florida.

 Although he returned to his duties in Alabama by November 1913, he again soon took a leave of absence for health reasons.
 He had been bedridden for weeks before he lost consciousness on April 26, 1914, and died two days later.
 Hundreds attended his funeral in Oakwood Cemetery, including many African Americans.